headlinez.news Live news trend intelligence

 Is the Ferrari 12Cilindri Manuale’s gearbox truly manual?

-No. Ferrari’s system uses a **modified dual-clutch transmission (DCT)** with paddle shifters designed to replicate manual shifting feel, but it lacks a conventional clutch pedal or mechanical linkage.
+No. Coverage confirms it uses a modified dual-clutch transmission (DCT) with a manual shifting interface, not a conventional manual gearbox.

 Topics